 state, national, or international scale within their professional or

-ninety two women have been inducted into the Hall of Fame.
+ninety six women have been inducted into the Hall of Fame.
 These

 women are honored with bronze plaques that hang in the Asa Howard Bean

 Linked is a form that may be printed for your

 use should you wish to make a nomination for induction in 2022.
 The form requests a biographical summary, a

 resumé of the nominee's significant achievements, honors and

 awards, memberships, and professional history.
 Please include with the